-Pros / Three of the five burners on the electric stove have special functions.
-These include the triple expandable burner, power boil and warming element.
+Pros / The five burners have several specialty functions including a triple expandable burner, power boil and a warming element.

-The Kenmore Elite 95053 electric range has a lot to offer your kitchen.
-It is our Top Ten Reviews Silver Award winner and has a triple expandable burner that grows up to 12 inches wide, a large 6.1 cubic foot capacity oven, two convection fans, and steam and heat self-cleaning cycles.
+The Kenmore Elite 95053 electric range has a lot to offer.
+The cooktop includes a triple expandable burner that grows up to 12 inches wide, a large 6.1-cubic-foot oven, two convection fans, and both steam and heat self-cleaning cycles.

 This is a tank of an electric range.
-Although it's a similar size to other models, it's the heaviest range we reviewed by 30 pounds.
-Luckily, this heavy-duty kitchen range is a freestanding model, meaning you don't have to drop it into cabinets or lift it too frequently.
-Models like this Kenmore can stand between cabinets or independently.
+Although it's a similar size to other models, it's the heaviest range we reviewed.
+Luckily, this heavy-duty kitchen range is a freestanding model, meaning you don't have to place it between cabinets, though that is an option.
 This model comes in black, stainless steel and white.
 The stovetops on the white and black models match the rest of the finish, while the stainless steel finish uses a black trim around the edges and stove.

 - Number of Burners